jadecobra/python_tdd_exercises/source/how_to/make_tdd/make_tdd_environment_no_wsl_automatically.rst

 To review, here are steps I take to make the environment for every project

 #.
-I pick a name for the project
+I choose a name for the project
 #. :ref:`I make a directory for the project<how to make a directory for the project on Windows without WSL>`
 #. :ref:`I change directory to the project<how to change directory to the project on Windows without WSL>`
 #. :ref:`I make a directory for the source code<how to make a directory for the source code on Windows without WSL>`